Aditya10-cmd/2-React-Password-generator/README.md

-A Password generator which generates password with option to include numbers and characters which can also be copied by one click
+A Password generator which generates password with option to include numbers and characters which can also be copied by one click.
 <br/>
 Do check it out now : https://password-generator-adi.netlify.app